I'm Mita, Your Housekeeper.: Theme song

 The song later became Kazuyoshi's 39th single, released in Japan by Victor Entertainment on November 2, 2011.
-The single debuted at the 6th position on the Oricon Singles Chart, with its sales boosted by the good reception of Kaseifu no Mita.
-It sold 70 thousand copies by December 27, 2011.
-A number that grew to over 2.5 million physical and digital copies by 2013, making it one of the best-selling singles in Japan.
+The single debuted at the 6th position on the Oricon Singles Chart, with its sales boosted by the show's good reception.
+It sold 70 thousand copies by December 27, 2011, a number that grew to over 2.5 million physical and digital copies by 2013, making it one of the best-selling singles in Japan.
 "Yasashiku Naritai" won "Best Theme Song" at the 71st Television Drama Academy Awards.

 Remake

 A South Korean remake titled The Suspicious Housekeeper starring Choi Ji-woo and Lee Sung-jae was produced in 2013.